khaledansary/MapURLs/README.md

 then take the longest lenth of expanded URL as a standard URL

-So, the standard_url_map contains the all uniqe short url mapping with unique expanded url
+So, the standard_url_map contains the all unique short url mapping with unique expanded url